vkosuri/GDriveDownload/tests/adhoc_testplan.md

+## Adhoc Testplan

+This manual test can run on special interest and most of them related oauth and API usage.

 | Test Name            | Description                                                            | Expected | Actual |
 |----------------------|------------------------------------------------------------------------|----------|--------|
 | Browser launch       | Check using oauth2 able to launch browser and accept credentials       |          |        |